nandabritto/MSP-4/README.md

 # Project Summary

-The goal of this web application is to develop an centralised reserviour of information for new software developers.
+The goal of this web application is to develop an centralised reserviour of information for new (and not so new) software developers.
 A "one stop shop" for the basics on tools, languages, certifications etc.

-## Benefits and Rational
+# Benefits and Rational

 At a High level this site will provide:
 - Information on industry standard certification providers (and links to official sites)